MilesWJ/Number-Guessing-Game/README.md

 # Number Guessing Game
 A program that simulates a number guessing game.
-If you guess a number that is too high or too low, the program will let you know.
+If your guess a number that is too high or too low, the program will let you know.